daltyboy11/daltyboy11.github.io/_posts/2020-04-01-enlightenment-now.md

 Secondly, a country's environmental destruction when plotted against its wealth follows a sort of [Kuznet's curve](https://en.wikipedia.org/wiki/Kuznets_curve).
-As a country first to accumulate wealth, pollution and environmental destruction increases.
+As a country begins to accumulate wealth, pollution and environmental destruction increases.
 However, as wealth accumulation continues environmental destruction tapers off and begins to decrease!
 The important takeaway is that as a country gets richer (and more technologically advanced) it pollutes less.